 Capt.
-Orlando Muniz is owner and operator of Nomad Fishing Charters in Miami, FL.
+'Orly' Muniz is owner and operator of Nomad Fishing Charters in Miami, FL.
 Nomad Fishing Charters specializes in offshore and nearshore light tackle sport fishing charters in the Miami, Miami Beach and Key Biscayne metropolitan area.

 South Florida offers a myriad of angling opportunities.
 Whether its trolling for mahi-mahi, kite fishing for sailfish, live baiting for tuna, wreck and bottom fishing snapper, jigging for grouper, casting the Government Cut jetties for snook, fishing the area beaches and bridges for tarpon, or even one of the numerous local fly fishing opportunities; Miami has many world-class fishing options year-round.

 Many anglers transit through Miami on their way to more exotic fishing destinations to the south.
 Some passersby view our urban sprawl with angling disdain, but they would be mistaken.
 No better example of Miami's pescatorial resurgence exists than the sailfish fishery within sight of our beaches.

 When wind and water conditions converge to provide the optimum offshore environment, sailfish pour through the Gulfstream, herded by Miami's reef line.
 On these prime days, it's not usual for knowledgeable and prepared fishing crews to release a dozen, or more sailfish, with double- and triple-headers common.